josecmoranc/josecmoranc.github.io/presentations.md

 # Scientific presentations

+This site is made to share pdf files of presentations I have done during my career as well as videos when available.

 ## 1. International conferences

 * [1] Morán, J., Poux, A., and Yon, J. “Soot particle formation under the competition between aggregation and surface growth”.
 European Aerosol Conference - EAC 2021.
 30 August - 3 September 2021, Birmingham, United Kingdom (Online).